TonttuNet

 🌱 Local first.
 What can be done at home is done at home.
 No cloud unless there is a reason.

 🔓 Open source.
-Every tool here is something anyone could use — Linux, Ollama, Grav, Mandelbulber2, Kiwix, and others — chosen for what they do, not for who owns them.
+Every tool here is something anyone could use — Linux, Ollama, Grav, Mandelbulber2, Kiwix, and others — chosen for what they do.

 ♻️ Second-hand only.
-Every piece of hardware is bought used: laptops, GPUs, audio gear, instruments.
+Every piece of hardware is bought used: laptops, GPUs, audio gear.
 Recycled, repaired, given new life.
 Open source for software, second-hand for hardware — two halves of the same principle.
 No new gear bought, no proprietary software run.

 🌍 Earth-aware.
 Technology should listen more than it shouts.
 Many of the projects here take their inputs from the planet itself — solar weather, the Schumann resonance, the rhythm of light and dark — and give them back as art.